umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 # Management API

 The Management API delivers headless capabilities built directly into Umbraco.
-In comparison with the Content Delivery API, Management API allows you to interact with everything else from the backoffice apart from the content and media items.
+In comparison with the Content Delivery API, Management API allows interaction with everything else from the backoffice apart from the content and media items.
 You can then receive responses in a JSON format and lets you preset them in different channels, using your preferred technology stack.
 This feature preserves the friendly editing experience of Umbraco, while also ensuring a performant delivery of content in a headless fashion.
 And with its different extension points, you can tailor this API to fit a broad range of requirements.

 The Management API can also be used for custom apps or workflows with OpenID Connect.